 While their breeding range is fairly large, there is special concern of population declines due to habitat destruction, fragmentation and land modification in its breeding and migratory areas.
 The loss of suitable habitat - like the large areas of contiguous mature forests - threatens the Cerulean warblers the most.

 The Cerulean warbler is not the only bird that relies on large forests.
 Just a few other forest dwelling birds include the Yellow-billed cuckoo, Pileated woodpecker, Wood thrush, and Scarlet tanager.
 The Nature Conservancy works to ensure that the forests needed by Cerulean warblers, and many other birds, are permanently protected.
+Explore the following preserves in the summertime to catch a glimpse of the cerulean warbler in person:

 Interesting Facts about the Cerulean Warbler